Space Time Quest

 You may also download and use the images below to help promote the game or your events that makes use of the game.
 We would love to hear your feedback, for example, how you made use of the game and what additional resources you would find useful.

 The game has been developed by a small team in the Gravitational Wave Group in Birmingham.
 We would like to thank our colleagues in the School of Physics and Astronomy in Birmingham and members of the gravitational wave collaborations for extensive beta testing, generous feedback and support!
 We are grateful for support from the Alumni Impact Fund of the University of Birmingham which allowed us to port the game to mobile devices in 2017.
+Further development of the game for science outreach in India has been supported by STFC through the GCRF Capacity Building with LIGO-India project, Ref ST/S000038/1.

 — Gravitational Wave Group, University of Birmingham.